microsoft/ML-For-Beginners/4-Classification/1-Introduction/README.md

 # Introduction to classification

-In these four lessons, you will discover the basics of classic machine learning - _classification_.
+In these four lessons, you will explore a fundamental focus of classic machine learning - _classification_.
 We will walk through using various classification algorithms with a dataset about all the brilliant cuisines of Asia and India.
 Hope you're hungry!

 Classification is a form of [supervised learning](https://wikipedia.org/wiki/Supervised_learning) that bears a lot in common with regression techniques.
 If machine learning is all about predicting values or names to things by using datasets, then classification generally falls into two groups: _binary classification_ and _multiclass classification_.